 During his extensive career, Trevor was Director General of the National Crime Squad of England and Wales, and the UK’s Serious Organised Crime Agency; in both he led the UK’s operational response against serious organised crime nationally and internationally.
 Trevor is also a Commissioner of the GB Gambling Commission, and is Chairman of its National Lottery Committee.

-Dr Frances Akor is a Consultant Pharmacist at Imperial College Healthcare NHS Trust and a member of the General Pharmaceutical Council's Fitness to Practice and Investigating Committees.
+Dr Frances Akor is a Consultant Pharmacist at Imperial College Healthcare NHS Trust and a member of the General Pharmaceutical Council's Fitness to Practise Committee.

 She was a member of the 2012 Olympic and Paralympic Pharmacy Clinical Services Group between 2009 and 2012.
 For the last 15 years, Frances has worked in academia, consultancy, the pharmaceutical industry and the NHS.